 - Give you the freedom to invest your time in more enjoyable activities.

-- Let you buy more profitable properties in locations far away from you.
+- Let you buy more beneficial properties in locations far away from you.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.